For Faculty

 • And, if necessary, providing translators (the Visiting Scholar and Artist fund does not cover the costs of translation).

-The Latin American, Caribbean, and Iberian Studies Program will include public events by Nave Visiting Scholar/Artists in its weekly announcement via the “Noticias de la Semana”.
+The Latin American, Caribbean, and Iberian Studies Program will include public events by Nave Visiting Scholar/Artists in its weekly announcement via the “Noticias de la Semana” and also share over our social media channels.

 Publicity must acknowledge support from the Latin American, Caribbean, and Iberian Studies Program and the Nave Fund.
 Please refer to the presenter as “Nave Visiting Scholar XX”.